You are here

-Choose the seeds you would like to take home to grow.
-Fill out the form next to the catalog with your name, contact information, and the common name and variety of each seed packet you are taking home.
+Choose your seeds and fill out the form next to the catalog with your name, contact information, and the common name and variety of each seed packet you are taking home.
 Hand in the form at the second floor help desk.
 Please only take up to 6 packets of seeds.

 Are there directions for growing the seeds?

 Sometimes.
 Most of the vegetable and herb seeds have an information page in the binder next to the seed library.
-Feel free to make a photocopy of the page or copy down pertinent information.
-The same information can also be found here.
+Feel free to make a photocopy of the page or copy down pertinent information, or click to view the growing instructions that we have on file.
 Information can be found at the beginning of each section of flowers in the card catalog.
-Check out some of the resources below for further help.

 How do I save seeds?